Skip to Main Content

 What to Look for When Hiring a Fixer in the Czech Republic

-- ●Established relationships with the Czech Film Commission, Prague Film Commission, and the Czech Film Fund
+• Set up relationships with the Czech Film Commission, Prague Film Commission, and the Czech Film Fund

-- ●A current, active crew network across Prague, Brno, Karlovy Vary, and regional locations
+• A today's, active crew network across Prague, Brno, Karlovy Vary, and regional locations

-- ●Transparent, itemized quoting — not estimates, but detailed line-by-line budgets in CZK with clear terms
+• Transparent, itemized quoting — not estimates, but detailed line-by-line budgets in CZK with clear terms

 Verifying Czech Production Experience